-The proposals are evaluated by experts on the basis of three criteria:
+The proposals have been evaluated by experts on the basis of three criteria:

 - 1. Scientific and/or technological excellence relevant to the scenario and research focus. - 2.
-Quality and efficiency of the implementation and the management. - Potential impact through the development, dissemination and use of project results.
+Quality and efficiency of the implementation and the management.

+3. Potential impact through the development, dissemination and use of project results.

-For each criterion, a score from 0 (lowest) to 5 (highest) is assigned, half points are also allowed.
-The threshold for possible funding is 3 in each criterion, with the sum of all three marks not being less than 10.
+For each criterion, a score from 0 (lowest) to 5 (highest) was possible, half points were allowed.
+The threshold for possible funding was 3 in each criterion, with the sum of all three marks not being less than 10.

-The panel decides to use the following rules in the prioritizing procedure of the proposals:
+The panel decided to use the following rules in the prioritizing procedure of the proposals:

-- (a) Proposals are ranked by higher total score. - (b) When there are an equal total score, groups of proposals with the same total scores are to be formed. - (c) Within each group, the proposals are ranked by higher score for criterion 3, i.e. impact.
-As this issue is especially important in the ECHORD++ experiment scheme, the experts are asked to have a very close look at the expected exploitation, which includes the "transfer excellence" and a potential route to the market. - (d) When, within a batch, there is an equal score for criterion 3 between the proposals, the proposals are ranked by higher score for criterion 1, i.e. scientific and/or technological excellence. - (e) For proposals in the same group and with equal scores on all criteria, the panel decides in a comparative manner, based on the nature of the proposals' topics.
-The main aspects of the proposals are carefully analyzed to assess the match of the proposal's goals with the ECHORD overall goals and the panel agreed on their relative order in a consensual way.
+- (a) Proposals were ranked by higher total score. - (b) When there was an equal total score, groups of proposals with the same total scores have been formed. - (c) Within each group, the proposals were ranked by higher score for criterion 3, i.e. impact.
+As this issue is especially important in the ECHORD++ experiment scheme, the experts were asked to have a very close look at the expected exploitation, which includes the "transfer excellence" and a potential route to the market. - (d) When, within a batch, there was an equal score for criterion 3 between the proposals, the proposals were ranked by higher score for criterion 1, i.e. scientific and/or technological excellence. - (e) For proposals in the same group and with equal scores on all criteria, the panel decided in a comparative manner, based on the nature of the proposals' topics.
+The main aspects of the proposals were carefully analyzed to assess the match of the proposal's goals with the ECHORD overall goals and the panel agreed on their relative order in a consensual way.

-These rules are applied in consecutive order until the final prioritization is achieved.
-This procedure is usually only applied to proposals that scored above thresholds.
+These rules were applied in consecutive order until the final prioritization was achieved.
+This procedure was only applied to proposals that scored above thresholds.
 In the following, proposals with 10.0 or more points, but with one or more criterion failing the individual threshold of 3.0 are not listed.

-A proposal will only be considered eligible if it meets all of the following conditions: (i) it is received before the deadline given in the call text, (ii) template and web forms (all sections!) are completed.
+A proposal will only be considered eligible if it meets all of the following conditions: (i) it is received before the deadline given in the call text, (ii) template and web forms (all sections!) have been completed.
 The proposal must be submitted by legal entities which have been established in one of the member states of the EU or in an associated country.